PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     lrwxrwxrwx 1 root root 10 Mar 19 10:38 ata-ST1000DM003-1CH162_W1D2QL7A-part4 -> ../../sdb4
     lrwxrwxrwx 1 root root 10 Mar 19 10:38 ata-ST1000DM003-1CH162_W1D2QL7A-part5 -> ../../sdb5
     ```

-    You'll need to compare this output in the following steps, so save it for reference.
+    You'll need to refer to this output in the following steps, so save it for reference.

 1. If you got a U-boot prompt <!--on the device or the terminal?-->, continue to the next step.

    If you got an operating system boot (for example, Android), reboot the device until you get a U-boot prompt, then press any key to prevent the operating system from booting again.
 Continue to the next step.

-1. To expose the Warp7's flash device to Linux as USB mass storage, in the U-boot prompt type:
+1. To expose the Warp7's flash device to Linux as USB mass storage, in the U-boot prompt enter:

     ```
     ums 0 mmc 0
     ```

-    On the Warp7 you should now see an ASCII-art "spinner", and on your PC you should see new storage devices:
+    On the Warp7, you should now see an ASCII-art "spinner".
+On your PC, you should see new storage devices:

     ```
     ls -l /dev/disk/by-id/
     ```

-    In our example, the Warp7 appeared as `usb-Linux_UMS_disk_0` (the partitions on the device are also shown):
+    In our example, the Warp7 is listed as `usb-Linux_UMS_disk_0` (the partitions on the device are also shown):

     ```
     total 0
     lrwxrwxrwx 1 root root  9 Mar 19 10:38 ata-Crucial_CT240M500SSD1_140709691C39 -> ../../sda